 While authorizations generally drop after a few days, this process can vary depending on the financial institution.
 If the authorization doesn’t drop in the week following a project’s deadline, we recommend contacting your bank for more details about their authorization procedure.

 If you’re still unsure about any charges coming from Kickstarter, please get in touch.

-Strong Customer Authentication (SCA), which is part of PSD2, has gone into effect for some countries in the European Economic Area, beginning on September 14, 2019.
-SCA will require additional authentication for some online payments for cardholders located in Europe, which users will be prompted for by their financial institution during the pledge process.
-Enforcement of SCA will be gradual, with many European countries recently announcing that they are postponing full enforcement of SCA for up to 18 months.
-For detailed information on which countries have announced a postponement please see this article from Stripe, our payments partner.
+Strong Customer Authentication (SCA), which is part of PSD2, has gone into effect for some countries in the European Economic Area, as of September 14, 2019.
+SCA requires additional authentication for some online payments for cardholders located in Europe, which users will be prompted for by their financial institution during the pledge process.
+However, please note that SCA is not limited to only European cardholders, some banks worldwide have begun to employ this extra measure to ensure the security of their cardholders transactions.